chef-boneyard/chef-rfc/rfc018-attribute-syntax.md

 to use symbols in addition to strings (Mash objects), although strings are preferred and symbols are discouraged.

-For static use array syntax is considered equvalent to the functional 'splat' argument syntax:
+For static use array syntax is considered equivalent to the functional 'splat' argument syntax:

   - config_variable = [ [ "foo", "bar" ], [ "baz", "qux" ] ]